Jesse Plemons

 Jesse Plemons in the movie 'Judas and the Black Messiah'

-In 2021, Plemons' filmography expanded with diverse projects.
-He starred in Scott Cooper's horror film "Antlers" and the adventure movie "Jungle Cruise."
-In the drama "The Power of the Dog," Jesse starred alongside his "Fargo" co-star Kirsten Dunst and Benedict Cumberbatch.
-He played the brother of a cowboy landowner who disapproved of his marriage to a woman with an adult son.
-For his role, Plemons was nominated for a BAFTA and an Oscar.
+2021 saw Plemons take on a range of diverse projects.
+He appeared in Scott Cooper's horror film "Antlers" and Disney's adventure blockbuster "Jungle Cruise."
+In the acclaimed drama "The Power of the Dog," Jesse reunited with his "Fargo" co-star Kirsten Dunst alongside Benedict Cumberbatch.
+He played the brother of a rancher who strongly disapproved of his sibling's marriage to a widow with a grown son.
+The performance earned Plemons both BAFTA and Oscar nominations.

 Jesse Plemons in the movie 'The Power of the Dog'